Andrew Talcott: Personal life

 As a co-claimant he filed an unsuccessful suit before the Supreme Court in 1853, regarding Florida land deeded to his father-in-law Richard S. Hackley by the Duke of Alagon in 1819.
 In his later years, along with his son, Thomas Mann Randolph Talcott, Talcott invested in development in Bon Air, VA.

 Death

-Talcott died on Sunday 22 April 1883 at his residence, 519 East Leigh Street in Richmond, Virginia, aged 87, remembered for building the Richmond and Danville Railroad.
+Talcott died on Sunday, April 22, 1883, at his residence, 519 East Leigh Street in Richmond, Virginia, at the age of 85 and was remembered in his obituary for building the Richmond and Danville Railroad.